efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 I would like to preface that I have not played many games against GB, so my opinion on the matchup may change with time.
 As of now, I believe that the matchup is in CA favor.
 Impenetrable attack doesn’t stop Dakini’s effect, and Dakini has piercing so they can’t confidently play defense.
 GB’s normal gameplan is to use their tagouts to slowing gain advantage, but if you can prevent the tag then you can overwhelm and out-resource them.

 ##### **How to Play the Matchup:**
 + Watching for delays in this matchup is more rewarding than any other.
-Most of their cards can be activated at different times: Chalice: monster on the field, Econ: monster on your field, floodgate: on summon, IA: any point in the Battle Phase, WoD: on attack declaration.
+Most of their cards can be activated at different times: Chalice: monster on the field, Econ: monster on your field, Floodgate: on summon, {Impenetrable Attack}: any point in the Battle Phase, WoD: on attack declaration.

 + Stopping their tags is important but you should know when it is okay to let them tag. **Summoning Idaten is a bad play turn 1**.
 If you go first, it is better to summon a searcher and end than to summon a searcher and summon an Idaten.
-If you summon Idaten, then you give them a target for murmillo.
+If you summon Idaten, then you give them a target for {Gladiator Beast Murmillo}.
 + **Activating Dakini effect is almost always the right option**.
 GB don’t run many monsters, and unlike REZ they can’t swarm or resurrect themselves.
-If they lose all of their murmillo for instance, their tags won’t matter as much because they will have to contact fusion or econ take in order to get over a Dakini.
+If they lose all of their Murmillo for instance, their tags won’t matter as much because they will have to contact fusion or econ take in order to get over a Dakini.
 + If you run Chalice, remember that you cannot chain it to their monsters’ tag out as shuffling back into the deck is considered a cost.
 If you want to stop the tag out, turn your toggle to ON and activate Chalice after damage calculation.
 The game will not ask you to activate at this time if you have it set to AUTO.

 ##### **Effective Techs for the Matchup:**